caumente/AUDIT/docs/index.md

 ```

 That's it!
 You're ready to explore our default data and evaluate AI segmentations models with AUDIT.
 Go to
-[Getting Started](Getting_started/getting_started.md) to learn more about how to use AUDIT with your own datasets and
+[Getting Started](getting_started/getting_started.md) to learn more about how to use AUDIT with your own datasets and
 configurations.

 # 🤝 Contributing
 Contributions are welcome!
-Please check the contributing guide for details on how to report issues, suggest new features, or contribute code.
+Please check the contributing guide for details on how to report issues, suggest new features,

-# 🔗 Links

-AUDIT is designed to address the unique challenges of evaluating AI in medical imaging, empowering researchers to
-develop robust, clinically reliable solutions.
-License: Apache 2.0
+or contribute code.

+Feel free to reach out at [Contact Us](mailto:UO297103@uniovi.es).